NickLarsenNZ/crumpet/IDEAS.md

       # pull/merge request.
       #
       # @Techassi: Suggestions: We should add 'tags' as an alias for this key.
+      # @NickLarsenNZ: was about to write the same comment.
       labels: [size/s]

       assignees: [developers]